wevm/viem/site/docs/clients/wallet.md

 An Externally Owned Account performs signing of transactions & messages with a private key **before** executing a method over JSON-RPC.

-viem currently does not support client-side signing (coming soon!).
-For now, you can pass in an Ethers Wallet, or your own definition of an Externally Owned Account.

-### Ethers Wallet

-Below are the steps to integrate an Ethers `Wallet` into viem.
+Below are the steps to integrate an Externally Owned Account into viem.

 #### Initialize a Wallet Client